CNS-OIST/NeuroMaC/doc/source/index.rst

   simulated.
 As such, growth is purely phenomenological.
 NeuroMaC is \
   not a simulator of actual neuronal development.

-.. note:: Currenly, a prototype of NeuroMaC is implemented in Python. \
+.. warning:: Currenly, a prototype of NeuroMaC is implemented in Python. \
   This version is a proof-of-principle and nothing beyond that.
 This \
   prototype has many limitations and we are working towards a \
   non-prototype version, which should be released in the next year. \
-The current prototype code is freely available as well as the models
+  The current prototype code is freely available.

 Contents
 ========